Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Quick Pick: Best for photography and quiet reflection.

-Snippet Takeaway: Aoyama Cemetery pairs Tokyo's oldest public burial grounds with dramatic weeping cherry avenues that create stunning photography opportunities without typical hanami party crowds.
+Takeaway: Aoyama Cemetery pairs Tokyo's oldest public burial grounds with dramatic mature cherry tree avenues that create stunning photography opportunities without typical hanami party crowds.
 The mature sakura trees and contemplative atmosphere make this one of the most beautiful cherry blossom spots in Tokyo for visitors seeking quiet reflection over festival energy.

 Common Cherry Blossom Mistakes in Tokyo

-Showing up at Noon on weekends.
+- Showing up at noon on weekends.
 The crowds at places like Ueno Park and Meguro River become nearly immovable.
-Go weekday mornings before 9 AM or evening after 8:30 PM.
+Go weekday mornings before 9 AM or late evenings instead.

-Underestimating walking distances.
-Meguro River is four kilometers.
-Sumida Park to Tokyo Bay is longer.
+- Underestimating walking distances.
+Meguro River is four kilometers long.
+Sumida Park to Kuramae is longer.
 Wear comfortable shoes and plan rest stops.

-Ignoring weather forecasts.
+- Ignoring weather forecasts.
 Rain shortens the bloom window.
 Wind knocks petals down faster.
-Check forecasts daily during sakura season and adjust plans accordingly.
+Check forecasts daily during the sakura season and adjust plans accordingly.

-Breaking etiquette rules.
+- Breaking etiquette rules.
 Don't shake branches, pick blossoms, or blast music in national gardens.
 Clean up completely after hanami picnic setups.
-These rules matter in Japanese culture.
+These expectations matter in Japanese culture.

-Bringing alcohol to national gardens.
-Shinjuku Gyoen bans alcohol entirely.
+- Bringing alcohol to national gardens.
+Shinjuku Gyoen doesn't permit alcohol.
 Most public parks allow it, but check before you pack drinks for hanami parties.

 Overrated Cherry Blossom Spots and How to Enjoy Them Better